-The California Department of Health Care Services (DHCS) released Policy & Procedure Letter (PPL) 21-023 notifying SMAA Program participants that the Quarter 2 Time Survey Participant (TSP) list will serve as the basis for the Quarter 1 TSP list effective July 1, 2020.
-Historically the Quarterly 1 TSP list was based on the prior year's Quarter 4 TSP list.
+The California Department of Health Care Services (DHCS) released Policy & Procedure Letter (PPL) 21-023 notifying SMAA Program participants of changes to the quarter one Time Survey Participant (TSP) List.
 This update allows TSPs hired in-between school years to be included on the Quarter 1 TSP list and thus have their salaries and benefits included on the Quarter 1 SMAA invoice.
 The FY 2020-21 Quarter 1 invoice applies the previously approved alternative methodology of averaging the Random Moment Time Survey (RMTS) percentages.
-FY 2020-21 Quarter 2 and forward will use actual RMTS results for Medi-Cal School-Based Programs, SMAA and Local Education Agency Billing Option Program (LEA BOP).
-In addition, DHCS announced that effective FY 2020-21 Quarter 2 invoice submission, only electronic signatures will be accepted; DHCS PPL is forthcoming.
-LACOE has already integrated the electronic invoice submission workflow process during the prior year to improve the efficiency of remote work and operating under the Public Health Emergency.
+In addition, DHCS released PPL 21-028, allowing LEAs to include long-term direct service practitioner substitutes and administrative service personnel substitutes in the random moment time survey process.
+LEAs will be able to claim the salaries and benefits for these TSPs on their invoice.
+Effective FY 2020-21 Q1 invoice, districts which report Personal Service Contracts for TSPs must include a description of the contract, function code, and object code when reporting expenditures.